Joey Gallo Preview, Player Props: Twins vs. Guardians

 Joey Gallo At The Plate

-- Gallo has driven home a run in 21 games this season (21.2%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on five occasions..
+- Gallo has had at least one RBI in 20.2% of his games this year (21 of 104), with two or more RBI nine times (8.7%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.